Theatre Chevruta: a Jewish Readers Theatre presents a season of comedy.

 Doug Brook has directed numerous award-winning productions locally, including several at South Bay Musical Theatre in Saratoga.
 He recently made an award-winning appearance as Tevye in WVLO's Fiddler on the Roof, and two of his plays have been produced off-off-Broadway in New York.
 He is a member of the TheatreWorks New Play Committee and has directed several new works readings at City Lights Theatre Company in San Jose.
 He is Executive Director of Silicon Valley Shakespeare, a member of The Dramatists Guild, and a Vice President of the international Alliance for Jewish Theatre.

-Watch a video preview!
+Watch a video preview of our latest performance!